samuelbarrett1234/atp/README.md

 ## Installation

-The C++ solution was built and tested using Microsoft Visual Studio 2019, on a Windows 10 machine.
-This project uses the Boost C++ libaries, and SQLite3.
-Please ensure that they are installed, and that the environment variable `BOOST_DIR` to be set to the root of Boost's installation directory, and `SQLITE_DIR` likewise set for the SQLite3 directory (where the application will look for the code and the DLL).
-Ensure you build Boost with the correct compiler and C++ version (C++17), otherwise you may experience compilation errors.

-Note that we will assume that `SQLITE_DIR` is also on your `PATH`, so that you can use the SQLite command line.

-SQLite can be obtained from here: https://www.sqlite.org/download.html and Boost can be obtained from here: https://www.boost.org/

-After installation, try building the library and running the unit tests to check everything is working correctly.
-After running the tests you now need to create a database (see below).
+1. Install Microsoft Visual Studio 2019, if you haven't got it already.
+2. Download the Boost C++ libraries from [here](https://www.boost.org/), and set the `BOOST_DIR` environment variable to point to the root of the Boost directory (so that when you type `#include <boost/some-boost-library>`, the compiler will be able to find it.)
+3. Now you need to build the Boost libraries from source.
+You may want to follow the official Boost documentation on how to install this, but when you come to running the `b2` command, use this: `b2 toolset=msvc-14.2 cxxflags="/std:c++17" --build-type=complete --abbreviate-paths architecture=x86 address-model=64 define=BOOST_LOG_DYN_LINK stage`.
+There are a few extra bits to note in that command: we have forced usage of C++17, and we have also specified that the Boost logging library should be built in dynamic-link mode.
+4. Check the directory you specified under the environment variable `BOOST_DIR` contains a directory `/stage/lib/` which contains all of the Boost `.lib` and `.dll` files.
+5. Copy files of the form `boost_*.dll` to the `Output` folder of the `atp` project (you may need to create the `Output` folder if it's not there already).
+6. [Download SQLite3](https://www.sqlite.org/download.html), making sure to get the **binaries and the shell command line**, too.
+7. If the binaries you downloaded included a `.exp` file but **not** a `.lib` file, then you need to convert the `.exp` file into a `.lib` file.
+Visual studio [ships with a tool](https://docs.microsoft.com/en-us/cpp/build/reference/lib-reference?view=vs-2019) to do this.
+8. Add the folder containing the SQLite source, binaries and command line to your `PATH` and to the environment variable `SQLITE_DIR`.
+9. Now you are ready to try compiling the whole `ATP` solution (the easiest way to do this is with a *batch build*).
+10. Run all the unit tests to make sure everything passes.
+11. Follow the steps in the next section to create the database.

 ## Setting up the database